CHARLES “BOBO” BRAYTON – Coach (Baseball)

 Bruce King spent 30 years as Sports Director/Anchor at KOMO-TV where he hosted the University of Washington weekly football and basketball shows and did the radio and television play-by-play of Husky football and basketball games.

 King received numerous accolades during his career including being a four-time Sportscaster of the Year winner in the state of Washington.
-With his trademark smile, Bruce has continued to volunteer his time as a guest speaker, emcee, celebrity judge, host &/or participant in community and charity events.
+With his trademark smile, Bruce continued to volunteer his time as a guest speaker, emcee, celebrity judge, host and/or participant in community and charity events.

 JOHN OLERUD – Baseball

 A graduate of Bellevue’s Interlake High School, Olerud jumped directly to the majors after a stellar career at Washington State University where he pitched from 1987 to 1989.
 He was known for wearing a batting helmet in the field as a precaution since he had suffered a brain aneurysm while playing in college.
-In 2007 he was inducted into the College Baseball Hall Of Fame
+Olerud’s sophomore season at WSU in 1988 is arguably the greatest single-season in the history of college baseball.
+At the plate, he batted .464 with 23 homers and 81 RBIs.
+He also went 15-0 record on the mound with a 2.49 ERA and 133 strikeouts.
+He was named Baseball America’s College Baseball Player of the Year.
+In 2007 he was inducted into the College Baseball Hall Of Fame.

 Olerud joined the Mariners in 2000 and was an important part of the Mariners’ 116-46 2001 season.
 John also earned all three of his career Gold Gloves while playing first base for Seattle in 2000, 2002 and 2003.